 &lt;sup>190 See Toolson v.
 New York Yankees, Inc., 346 U.S. 356 (1953); see also Flood v.
 Kuhn, 407 U.S. 258 (1972); This position is puzzling given that as far back as 1951, "The members of Congress did not consider the legislature the best place for defining the legal parameters of the baseball monopoly."
 The House Sub-Committee on the Study of Monopoly Power concluded the courts "could better determine the legality of [MLB's] operations."
-See CHARLES A. SANTO & GERARD C.S.
-MILDNER, SPORT AND PUBLIC POLICY: SOCIAL, POLITICAL, AND ECONOMIC PERSPECTIVES See Patrick Gavin, Congress Ponders Football's BCS System, Politico.com (last visited Feb.
-15, 2014), http://www.politico.com/news/stories/0709/24655.html; (In 2009, Congress formed a committee to hold hearings regarding the possibility of restructuring the NCAA Men's Football program.
-The committee was to investigate issues relating to the replacement of the Bowl Championship Series with a different structured playoff format).
+See Charles A. Santo & Gerard C.S.
+Mildner, Sport and Public Policy: Social, Political, and Economic Perspectives likely, and perhaps more preferable, that the issue will be tossed aside and left for Congress to address.

-system has issued many odd legal outcomes in sports cases, particularly because some judges refuse to view these matters as mere business arrangements.
+Furthermore, as discussed below, the argument for deferral to Congress has ample merit given their increased willingness to become involved in the arena of professional sports.
+This route is also preferable given that the judicial system has issued many odd legal outcomes in sports cases, particularly because some judges refuse to view these matters as mere business arrangements.
 Unsurprisingly, some judges are susceptible to allowing their interest as fans to enter into their reasoning.
 The exemption itself was created as a result of judicial interpretation, and indeed, a legislative solution may be superior to a simple revocation.
 If such a revocation were to occur, any number of new and strange rules could be imposed to fill the void.